 2.0 Scope

-This standard applies to all university systems that contain protected information or have access to protected Level-1 and Level-2 information as defined by the , as well as systems or equipment that is critical for campus operation or infrastructure.
+This standard applies to all university systems that contain protected information or have access to protected Level-1 and Level-2 information as defined by the CSUSB Information Classification Standard, as well as systems or equipment that is critical for campus operation or infrastructure.
 Anyone who has access to these information assets whether in electronic or physical form, including faculty, staff, students, vendors or other affiliates is subject to and has responsibilities under this standard.

 3.0 User Responsibilities

 University administrative information systems and data are for use only by the individual granted access.

+Users must:

+Only use administrative information systems for the sole purpose of conducting official University business.

+Access to administrative information systems is based on their need to use specific data, as defined by job duties, and is subject to appropriate approval.

+Comply with state and federal laws; CSU policies; and University standards, guidelines and procedures that govern access to and use of Level 1 confidential data and Level 2 internal use data, regardless of its format.

+Follow the recommendations of the CSUSB Safeguarding Confidential Information Standard.

+Users may not:

+Disclose data to others, except as required by their job responsibilities.

+Use data for their own personal gain, nor for the gain or profit of others.

+Access data to satisfy their personal curiosity.

 4.0 Granting and Revoking Access

 Access to information assets requires the authorization from the information authority or data custodian responsible for granting access to the system or data.
+A delegation of authority must be in place in situations where the information authority or data custodian has assigned their responsibilities to another individual as required by the CSUSB Information Authorities and Custodians Standard.

 Information authorities and data custodians are required to establish and document the access criteria for account eligibility, creation, and expiration.
 All access granted, modified or revoked must be documented.